 If you’ve ever dealt with sciatica, you know that getting relief is the only thing on your mind.
 You also know how frustrating it can be to find that relief.
 One thing you can try is physical therapy.
-Physical therapy can help, it can help the underlying issue causing the sciatica and also prevent future sciatica issues.
+Physical therapy for sciatica can help, it can help the underlying issue causing the sciatica and also prevent future issues.

 Sciatica has several causes, but whatever the cause, it makes pain radiate in the lower back and leg, numbness and /or tingling in the same areas.
 The sciatic nerve is in the lower back and once it is irritated by a herniated disc, injury or even pregnancy, getting relief is difficult.
 Sitting bothers it, standing bothers it… no matter what you do it doesn’t help.